VrushankGunjur/cs244b/README.md

 ## Tech Stack

-We use Python3 for the majority of the code, with a few small shell scripts.
+We use Python3 for the majority of the code, alongside a few small shell scripts.

 - [Apache Zookeeper](https://zookeeper.apache.org/) for leader elections
 - [Kazoo](https://kazoo.readthedocs.io/en/latest/) to wrap Zookeeper